bwestergard/machineryquestion/_posts/2019-08-28-peoples-republic.md

 polity of tomorrow.

-The supercession of the market by economic planning was long thought, by both proponents and detractors, to be the characteristic goal of the workers' movements worldwide.
+The supercession of the market by economic planning was long thought, by both proponents and detractors, to be the characteristic goal of workers' movements worldwide.
 Since the crisis of 2008, interest in the creeds of these movements ("socialism", "communism", "anarchism") has exploded, due in no small part to the efforts of magazines like